ihatesudo/stoplight.io/netlify/blog-posts/prism-open-source-mock-server-gets-smarter.md

 Returned data: 3.2

-or the issue could cause a major error, like a missing fields in the expected payload:
+or the issue could cause a major error, like a missing field in the expected payload:

 ```json
 {